-Your pets are as much a part of your life as your garden is and you want to make sure that your pets can enjoy your garden without it making them sick.
+Your pets are as much a part of your life as your garden is and you want to make sure that they can enjoy your garden without it making them sick.
 While stores sell a number of weed killers, most of them are not very healthy for your pets, and you may want to use a pet friendly weed killer.
 Fortunately, there are a number of organic and pet safe weed control methods you can use to keep your garden healthy for your pets.

-Types of Homemade Pet Friendly Weed Killer
+Types of Pet Friendly Weed Killer

 If you have an area that you need to clear weeds out of on a wholesale level, such as a driveway or a sidewalk or just a large weedy patch where no plants you wish to keep are growing, you may want to consider using boiling water.
 Boiling water is certainly a pet safe weed killer and it will instantly kill any plant it comes in contact with by literally cooking the plant in the ground.
 But be careful, boiling water will kill all plants, not just the weeds.